This is chapter 57 of The Inheritance, a serial fiction novel on FITK

 “I’ve thought about that.
 There is something that exists in the world, call it magic, or spirit, or whatever you want.
 It is real, and it is embodied in these objects.
 With them gone, so goes the magic.
 There will be pictures of the paintings in books, yes, but a reproduction is just a reflection—without a physical existence they are merely footnotes to a short-lived art movement.
 These books and spells will lose their power as well; I’ve already told Hilmar in Iceland to shutdown the spells app.“

 “And then what?” asked Molly, “You have to do something with your life.”

 “I’ll deal with that the way I’m dealing with my life now—a day at a time.
-I’m in a position to help a lot of people—nuts-and-bolts kind of help—not failed charms and incantations.”
+I’m in a position to help a lot of people—nuts-and-bolts kind of help—but not with failed charms and dodgy incantations.”

 “But Mary affected a lot of people in positive ways.”

 “And where is she now?
 In a makeshift morgue, summarily dumped by a capricious god,” said Sean, biting his lip to keep it from quivering, “I’m sorry.
-Now I’m going too far.”
+I went too far.”

 “Sean, it was just one of those things,” said Molly, “A fluke.”

 “No, Mary’s death was no fluke, not coupled with the deaths of Villí and Jo and Mareka.
 I got the message, loud and clear.
 When the loves of my life are taken away, when this empty house is what I’ve got for a life, well, I guess it’s time to try something else.
 Even if what I do here today is the wrong thing, it can’t be any worse that what happened on Christmas.
 It started with me and continues through me.
 I bring death to all that I touch.
 I am the corrupted seed, the root of all this evil.”